w3c/AB-public/Vision/README.md

 * Puts the needs of users first: above authors, publishers, implementers, paying W3C Members, or theoretical purity.
 * Is trustworthy, by ensuring security and privacy for users.
 * Does not favor centralization.
+* Does favor collective empowerment.
 * Implements a unified, extensible, Web architecture, which continues to address evolving use cases for the general public.
-* Is based on standards that are openly developed with consensus of industry and key stakeholders, standards rooted in a strong royalty-free patent policy and open copyright licenses, focussed on interoperability and collective empowerment, and supported by open test suites.
+* Is based on standards that are openly developed with consensus of industry and key stakeholders.
+* Has specifications with a strong royalty-free patent policy and open copyright licenses
+* Is interoperable, supported by open test suites.

 # The Operating Principles of the Consortium